- Driver issues are the most common cause of Windows 10 Bluetooth audio stutter.

 1. Update Bluetooth and audio drivers

-You can manually update your PC’s audio and Bluetooth drivers, but it’s quicker to utilize driver updater software.
+You can manually update your PC’s audio and Bluetooth drivers, but using driver updater software is quicker.
 A driver updater utility will scan your PC and immediately list devices with outdated drivers.

 Then you can download and install new drivers with the driver updater utility’s options.